 Co-op employment is competitive and available for all engineering majors.
-All students employed in the co-op program earn a significant hourly salary; this offsets the cost of tuition and living expenses for those students who participate.
-Students who complete the minimum requirement of three work terms will earn enough academic credit to fulfill an engineering technical elective for their program degree requirements.
+All students employed in the co-op program earn an hourly salary.
+There is a small fee to stay enrolled as a full-time student.
+Tuition is not charged during full-time work periods, unless the student chooses to enroll in a class.
+In this case tuition for the class is charged at the per-credit rate in addition to the co-op fee.
+Students who complete the minimum requirement of three work terms earn enough academic credit to fulfill an engineering technical elective toward the program degree requirements.
 Most engineering students participate in the co-op and/or internship program prior to graduation.

 Student participants have said that the program helps them to clarify their career goals, increase their performance and engagement in the classroom by using their knowledge of industry, form their professional network, and open doors to secure full-time employment once they earn their degree.
 Students also develop the maturity, poise, communication skills and confidence needed to thrive in a business environment.